Appreciate People Now, Not When You Lose Them

 - In recent years, there’s been an interesting social movement that’s referred to as “Slow” that stresses the importance of slowing down and allowing ourselves to live our relationships more fully, appreciating the most basic and simple things in life.

-- Focusing on work, the need to improve, getting and accumulating things, all cause us to forget the value of this most pure love and essential part of our personal relationships.
+- Focusing on work, the need to improve, getting and accumulating things, all cause us to forget the value of this purest love and essential part of our personal relationships.

 - If we keep this lifestyle up, we’ll end up losing everything that we truly consider important.
 And whatever you lose is a wound that you’ll forever carry in your heart.